-When the green section of the colored bar is highlighted, your machine is detecting a very low level of the type of pollutant.
+When the green section of the coloured bar is highlighted, your machine is detecting a very low level of the type of pollutant.

-When the yellow section of the colored bar is highlighted, your machine is detecting a moderate level of the type of pollutant.
+When the yellow section of the coloured bar is highlighted, your machine is detecting a moderate level of the type of pollutant.

-When the orange section of the colored bar is highlighted, your machine is detecting a high level of the type of pollutant.
+When the orange section of the coloured bar is highlighted, your machine is detecting a high level of the type of pollutant.

-When the red section of the colored bar is highlighted, your machine is detecting a very high level of the type of pollutant.
+When the red section of the coloured bar is highlighted, your machine is detecting a very high level of the type of pollutant.

-For the quietest settings and a dimmed display, set your machine to Night mode using your remote control.
+For the quietest settings and a dimmed screen, set your machine to Night-time mode using your remote control.

 Voice control.
 All you have to do is ask.

-Ask about the current activity of your purifying fan, or ask it to begin a new task.
+Ask about the current activity of your purifier heating fan, or ask it to begin a new task.
 Check the Dyson Link app for examples of voice commands.

 Maintaining your machine